jonathanpeppers/xamarin-android/Documentation/guides/BuildProcess.md

     Release projects.

--   **AndroidUseR8** &ndash; A boolean property that determines whether or not use Google's new Java code shlinker (proguard alternative).
+-   **AndroidUseR8** &ndash; A boolean property that determines whether or not use Google's new Java code shrinker (proguard alternative).

 -   **AotAssemblies** &ndash; A boolean property that determines